Rock Machine MC criminal allegations and incidents: Division of Rock Machine MC Germany

 The Blue Rock Machine retaliated with this statement to journalists:

 Suat Erköse is by no means the founder of the Rockmachine MC in Europe.!
 When we drove under RM Farben in southern Baden, this Erköse Suat didn't even know the Rockmachine MC!
 In 2011, Erköse applied for admission to the RM MC, but unfortunately, this application was approved.
 Now Erköse was a member of the RM MC.
 Erköse had kept quiet about the fact that he is an ex-police officer and is also in bad standing at the Bandidos MC.
 When the Rockmachine MC was attacked by another MC, Erköse searched the distance and fearfully hid in his apartment.
 Erköse had this Seek and Destroy Patch (award for bravery) made by himself, without the club's knowledge.
 As a coward that he is, he would never have received this patch from the club.
 Erköse sees the MC as a source of income and has always used the club's treasury to improve his miserable Hartz 4 life.
 You also do not see this Internet "rocker" on the street, this is not surprising as he does not have a valid driver's license.
 His alleged chapters abroad are also a fake.
 These "tough 1% men" around this Suat were asked to hand over an RM T shirt, whereupon this Suat Erköse group filed criminal charges with the police for theft of a T shirt.

+During 2013, Canadian authorities launched several raids against the Rock Machine Motorcycle Club club in Manitoba and Quebec.
+This caused temporary leadership issues as it led to the arrest of the international president, Joseph "Critical J" Strachan and several other high-ranking Rock Machine members in Canada.
+Strachan's successor, "Rude Boy" of Ontario was elected to be the new international Nomads president.